Isometric video game graphics: Differences from "true" isometric projection

-History of isometric video games
+History

 Some three-dimensional games were released as early as the 1970s, but the first video games to use the distinct visual style of isometric projection in the meaning described above were arcade games in the early 1980s.

 1980s

 The use of isometric graphics in video games began with Data East's arcade game Treasure Island, released in Japan in September 1981, but it was not released internationally until June 1982.
 The first isometric game to be released internationally was Sega's Zaxxon, which was significantly more popular and influential; it was released in Japan in December 1981 and internationally in April 1982.
 Zaxxon is an isometric shooter where the player flies a space plane through scrolling levels.
 It is also one of the first video games to display shadows.

 Another early isometric game is Q*bert.
 Warren Davis and Jeff Lee began programming the concept around April 1982.
 The game's production began in the summer and then released in October or November 1982.
 Q*bert shows a static pyramid in an isometric perspective, with the player controlling a character which can jump around on the pyramid.

-In February 1983, the isometric platform game arcade game Congo Bongo was released, running on the same hardware as Zaxxon.
+In February 1983, the isometric platform arcade game Congo Bongo was released, running on the same hardware as Zaxxon.
 It allows the player character to traverse non-scrolling isometric levels, including three-dimensional climbing and falling.
 The same is possible in the arcade title Marble Madness, released in 1984.